07-30-2007, 12:33 PM

 It sounds as if your tank is new since you mentioned foggy water.
 One of the biggest culprits of foggy water is a bacterial bloom, which usually occurs shortly after starting a tank.
 If this is the case, you should try to move all of your fish to an established tank, since most of your fish will not survive the cycling process.

-: the symptom of making his tail narrow is called clamped fins, and it isn't a good sign.
+About the "sumbissive" guppy: the symptom of making his tail narrow is called clamped fins, and it isn't a good sign.
 It does sound like he's being picked on, so moving him if possible would be great.
-Keep a close eye on him and see if he will start eating once he is safe from your aggressive Guppy
+Keep a close eye on him and see if he will start eating once he is safe from your aggressive guppy.

 About the fat one: could it be a pregnant female?
 If so, congrats!!
 If it's a male, is he eating more than his fair share?
 Is there a lump or growth rather than just being universally fat?